💰 What is the best place to buy rental property in North Carolina? 💰

 - Investment potential

 This North Carolina-specific guide aims to help you research the best rental markets in the state and navigate the process of investing in a rental property for beginners.

-If one of the cities on our list catches your eye, you can get advice from an experienced local real estate agent and up to 0.5% cash back at closing by working with our friends at Clever Real Estate.
-In North Carolina, where the median price for a single-family home is $242,300, that's up to $1,200 back in your pocket.
+If one of the cities on our list catches your eye, you can get advice from an experienced local real estate agent and cash back at closing just for working with our friends at Clever Real Estate.

 Clever is a free, no-obligation agent matching service that will introduce you to qualified, pre-vetted realtors from trusted brokerages including Keller Williams, RE/MAX, and Coldwell Banker.
 You can meet as many agents as you like until you find the best one to advise you on your real estate investment journey.

 👋 Contact Clever’s licensed concierge team to meet top-rated real estate agents in North Carolina today!